Unfortunately, some things are just too precious to be on display.

 There are four volumes to a set and it is thought that approximately 200 sets were produced, with approximately 135 complete sets still in existence, and a few individual plates and incomplete sets.
 Within the United Kingdom, it is thought that there are 21 complete sets.

 The set that is part of Renfrewshire Council’s library collection was donated by Sir Peter Coats on the opening of the Paisley Free Library and Museum in 1871.
 Andrew Coats had originally bought three sets of Audubon’s “Birds of America” in 1843.
 He kept one set and gave one each to his brothers Peter and Thomas.

 Paisley Museum is closed now for a £42m transformation project.
-When it reopens in 2022, it will be a international-class visitor destination showcasing the town’s people, stores and Pattern.
+When it reopens, it will be a international-class visitor destination showcasing the town’s people, stories and Pattern.